 The first RNA vaccine, as we know them today, was developed in 2012.
 Scientists successfully vaccinated rats against a respiratory virus.
 About a year after that, a new strain of avian influenza – bird flu – appeared.
 Scientists at Novartis’s US research hub in Cambridge, Massachusetts decided to put their new vaccine to the test.
 In less than a week they were able to synthesize the RNA for the vaccine, assemble it and test it in cells.
 A week later they were testing it in mice.

-However, two smaller firms continued to work on the RNA vaccine technology.
+However, two smaller firms continued to work on RNA vaccine technology.
 One was CureVac in Tübingen, Germany, which began human testing of a rabies vaccine in 2013.
 The other was the now famous Moderna, who managed to bring an RNA-based vaccine for a new strain of avian influenza into clinical testing in late 2015.
 It created strong enough immune responses that the company moved ahead with human trials of RNA vaccines for the cytomegalovirus (a common cause of birth defects), two mosquito-borne viruses (chikungunya and Zika) and three viral causes of respiratory illness in children.
 GlaxoSmithKline, which had acquired most of Novartis’s vaccine assets, also began evaluating an RNA-based rabies vaccine in 2019.

 By the beginning of 2020, about a dozen RNA vaccine candidates had been tested in humans.
 Four had been abandoned after initial testing.
 The cytomegalovirus RNA vaccine was the only one that had progressed to a larger, follow-on study.

-It took a global pandemic and the emergency fast tracking of the technology, for RNA vaccines to prove their worth.
+It took a global pandemic and the emergency fast-tracking of the technology, for RNA vaccines to prove their worth.
 They are now on the front lines in the fight against COVID-19 after winning approval from regulators in several countries around the world.

-What is the future for RNA vaccines?
+What is the future of RNA vaccines?

 The era of RNA vaccines has arrived.
 Although some companies are sceptical about the pandemic hype that surrounds the technology, most are getting in the game.